Hirosvk/ADTUtils/docs/queue.md

 # Queue
 AdtUtilit's Queue is a basic implementation of Queue, and offers common methods such as enqueue, dequeue, and peek.
 Ruby's Enumerable methods can also be used such as each, map and select.
+I used Ruby's built-in Array class to store data, which let us shift in constant time.

 To use Stack, add the following line in your ruby file.
 ```ruby